IBM/zopeneditor-about/README.md

 To interact with z/OS, this extension also automatically co-installs the [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) VS Code Extension.
 This extension can be used to edit COBOL, PL/I, HLASM, REXX, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL jobs via right-click and let's you download and browse job spool files.

 IBM Z Open Editor v4 and beyond introduced advanced capabilities that go beyond program editing!
 While the core Z Open Editor continues to provide full language support for COBOL, PL/I, REXX, and HLASM for free, this release adds capabilities for enterprise-level development use cases that go beyond program editing.
+These are at the moment

+1. the 3270 Remote Connection Emulator,
+2. IBM ZCodeScan COBOL linting,
-These are at the moment the Remote Connection Emulator providing green screen access to z/OS, preprocessor support for COBOL and PL/I, custom macros support for HLASM, the z/OS Resources Table which is a new Web view built on top of Zowe Explorer that displays data sets, UNIX files and jobs in a sortable table, and a new DBB user build VS Code Problems view integration.
-All users get a 60-day evaluation trial for these advanced capabilities.
+3. the z/OS Resources Table, which is a Web view built on top of Zowe Explorer that displays data sets, UNIX files and jobs in a sortable table,
+4. the Data Elements view, which is another sortable table for COBOL or PL/I program symbols,
+5. preprocessor support for COBOL and PL/I,
+6. custom macros support for HLASM, as well as
+7. the IBM Dependency-Based Build user build VS Code Problems view integration.

+All users get a 90-day evaluation trial for these advanced capabilities.
 After that, the advanced capabilities will require an IBM Developer for z/OS Enterprise Edition license.
 IDzEE customers can unlock the features by using RSE API or separately distributed activation kits.
 For more information, see our [Documentation](https://ibm.github.io/zopeneditor-about/Docs/advanced_overview.html).

 ## Table of contents